Rodiewww7801/SmartLock.IOSClient/README.md

 # FaceDetectionIOS
+...in progress...
-Face detection app for ios using AVFoundation and MetalKit
+Face detection app for IOS through the front camera.
+Using AVFoundation and MetalKit.